 What was the Delta V?

 When an air bag deploys, very useful information about that event may be stored in the Vehicle’s Event Data Recorder (EDR).
-Garrett’s experts, who have completed the authorized Bosch CDR Technician Course, utilize Bosch equipment to download the data from your insured’s or claimant’s vehicle.
-With this information, our Certified EDR analyst then interprets the EDR data, and uses this information, along with photographs, police reports, witness statement, repair estimates, etc., for accident reconstruction and to help determine what really happened.
+Garrett’s experts, who have completed the authorized Bosch CDR Technician Course, utilize Bosch equipment to download the data from a vehicle.
+With this information, our Certified EDR analyst then interprets the EDR data, and use this information, along with photographs, police reports, witness statement, repair estimates, etc., for accident reconstruction and to help determine what really happened.

-Protect your company from allegations of intentional spoliation by gathering and preserving the information now, while it is still available.
+It is essential that you always protect your company from allegations of intentional spoliation by gathering and preserving the EDR information now, while it is still available.
 This information may be critical for a complete situational analysis and accident reconstruction.